 Women in STEM and beyond: ABB’s gender diversity initiatives

 It has been proven that women's participation in the workforce drives economic growth and organizational performance.
 Despite proven benefits, research shows that global gender parity could take more than 100 years if the current rate of progress continues.
-In this article, we will explore how ABB is fostering gender inclusion through its policies, programs and career opportunities.
+In this article, we will explore how ABB is fostering gender inclusion in engineering and the broader workforce through its policies, programs and career opportunities.

 Web Story